23 Jan 21

-With a history in the ABB FIA Formula E Championship dating back to the very first race, the Monaco-based team clinched its first win in the 2019 Hong Kong E-Prix.
+With a history in the ABB FIA Formula E World Championship dating back to the very first race, the Monegasque team clinched its first win in the 2019 Hong Kong E-Prix.
 The electric car maker also holds the electric land-speed record, set with the VBB-3 'bullet car' in 2016 and is a pioneer in proving EV technology in the most extreme scenarios.
 A takeover signals a new era for 2020/21, with Edo Mortara partnering rookie Norman Nato in the customer Silver Arrow 02.

 Founded by the Venturi Automobiles owner Gildo Pallanca Pastor, the team has competed in the all-electric series since the inaugural season in 2014.

 Off the track, the team is the force behind the record-breaking VBB-3 'bullet car,' which set a new world record of 342 miles per hour on the salt flats in Utah, USA in 2016.
 With the record in hand, the 'bullet car' is still the world's fastest electric vehicle.
 From its base in Monaco, Venturi designs, develops and manufactures a range of electric vehicles, which benefit from the Formula E team's efforts in the Championship.

 Ahead of the 2018/19 season, the team drafted in former racing driver Susie Wolff as Team Principal and ex-Formula One driver Felipe Massa.
 The Brazilian driver joined Formula E veteran Edoardo Mortara to complete the team's driver line up which remains unchanged ahead of the 2019/20 campaign.